JoseRoca/WinFBX/docs/Windows Procedures.md

 END IF
 ```

-# <a name="AfxExtractResource"></a>AfxExtractResource
+# <a name="AfxExtractResourceToFile"></a>AfxExtractResourceToFile

-Extracts resource data and returns it as a string.
+Extracts resource data and saves it to a file.

 ```
 FUNCTION AfxExtractResourceToFile (BYVAL hInstance AS HINSTANCE, BYREF wszResourceName AS WSTRING, _